Client Care & Complaints

 1. In the first instance please raise any concerns with the person dealing with your matter.

-2. If they are unable to resolve your issues, or if you are uncomfortable in raising the issue directly with them, please put your complaint in writing by email or in a letter to the File Supervisor whose details can be found in the client care letter you received at the beginning of your matter.
+2. If they are unable to resolve the issue, or if you are uncomfortable in raising the issue directly with them, please put your complaint in writing by email or in a letter to the File Supervisor whose details can be found in the client care letter you received at the beginning of your

 3. If the File Supervisor is unable to resolve the complaint to your satisfaction, please refer your complaint by email to nicholasworsnop@chadlaw.co.uk